 Darts has quickly gone from a pub game to one of the most popular sports in the world.
 So, with the increasing popularity of darts, you may be wondering how to play darts?

 If you’re interested in learning more about playing darts but don’t know where or how to start, you’ve come to the right place.

 Keep reading, and we’ll guide you through the rules and provide you with some tips, so you can learn how to play darts the right way.

 How to Throw Darts Correctly

-While the rules and regulations of different darts games can change, the technique of throwing a dart stays the same.
+While the rules of different darts games can change, the technique of throwing a dart stays the same.
 Your throwing technique is the difference that separates a good player from an average player.

 The key to a consistent, accurate dart throw is firstly knowing the correct way to hold your darts.

-For starters, if you weren’t already aware; you can hold a dart with two, three, four or even five fingers.
+You can hold a dart with two, three, four, or five fingers.
 We’d advise that you choose the one that’s most comfortable for you.
 However, most players tend to use a three-finger grip.

 The grip is easy to achieve, and it provides a solid level of stability and balance while throwing.

 If you feel that adding a finger to the hold makes things more comfortable for you, then that’s okay, as it’s firstly a matter of preference and comfort when starting.